 - INSTALL VENT AT CLEARANCES SPECIFIED BY THE VENT MANUFACTURER. - HOT!
 Do not touch!
-Severe burns or clothing ignition may result. - Glass and other surfaces are hot during operation. - Do not attempt to touch or open the front, side or back panels during operation.
+Severe burns or clothing ignition may result. - Glass and other surfaces are hot during operation. - Do not attempt to touch or open the front or side panels during operation.
 This could result in severe burns or injury.